 AquiLLM

-An open source RAG-LLM for preserving tacit knowledge in research goups
+An open source RAG-LLM for preserving tacit knowledge in research groups

-AquiLLM (pronounced ah-quill-em) is a tool that helps researchers manage, search, and interact with their research materials both private and public.
-The goal is to enable teams to access and preserve their collective knowledge, and to enable new group members to get up to speed quickly.
+AquiLLM (pronounced ah-quill-em) helps researchers manage, search, and interact with their research materials.
+The goal of AquiLLM is to enable teams to access and preserve their collective knowledge, and to enable new group members to get up to speed quickly.

 About AquiLLM